nc1BitW/BitWanga-public/README.md

 ## Funding

-I advance without.
+I can move on without.
 We'll see.

 * No national "help".
 * No corporate "help".